Sunday, November 30, 2008

 I’d like to tell you some exciting story about the journey north but it was pretty uneventful.
 After we linked-up with the vehicles we were escorting we pointed north and drove….and drove….and drove.
 We left in the afternoon and arrived at Taji in the middle of the night.
 Overall it was a 9 hour drive in the dark with nothing significant to report.
 We like it that way but it does get boring.

 We spent the next day at Taji and slept, visited a couple of friends stationed there and then put the convoy back together again for the return trip south.
-Once again, we pointed towards COB Adder which was south
+Once again, we pointed towards COB Adder which was south and drove….and drove….and drove.

 One thing you learn is how to stay awake.
 These convoys are about 4 miles long.
 We drive at speeds that vary between slow and much slower.
 Slow so we can find IEDs (you can’t outrun them).
 Staying awake is a team effort.
 In most cases it just involves conversation among the crew of a vehicle.
 We talked about everything from the election to our boss to what we would do when we get home….you name it…we talked about it.

 At the end of the trip the sun was barely up and we were smoked but there was one last thing to do….eat.
 I don’t normally eat breakfast in the chow hall but at the end of a night of driving and staying awake a trooper gets hungry.
 We drove the vehicle to the chow hall and marched our stubbly faces to the dining facility and proceeded to eat an Army breakfast.
 Afterward we secured our weapons and vehicle for the day and proceeded to sleep.
 And sleep I did.
-Rock-type sleep…the reward for 3 long days of delivering gas and gr
+Rock-type sleep…the reward for 3 long days of delivering gas and groceries.

 Well, that’s a convoy.
 600 miles, 3 days, no incidents.
 I’ve done it 6 times so far.
 Our regular escort teams do it once every 5 days.
 Escorting convoys is our primary mission and it’s what we have done every day since my Squadron has been in-country.
 This might have been my last mission through Baghdad ever.
 We’ll see about that.
 If I never see it again I will be okay but if I do….well, at least I know the way.